atkuzmanov/notification-system-kafka-2020/notification-sending-system/ANALYSIS_V1.0.md

             - Immutability
         - Exception handling
         - Thread safe
+        - Performance
+            - `TODO` research if custom thread pool is needed for vertical performance scalability.
         - Logging
         - `TODO` research if database persistence of notifications and timestamp is required
         - Distributed Tracing